 Attempting to quell the movement, the army massacred

 Eastman was the only physician to care for

 those who survived.

 In 1891, Charles married Elaine Goodale of Massachusetts, a

-Indian welfare activist.
+poet and Indian welfare activist.
 The couple

 would eventually have six children.
 In 1893 he moved his family to St.